History of Frances Tiafoe in Timeline

 In the 2020 season, Frances Tiafoe hired former top-10 player Wayne Ferreira as an additional coach.

-In July 2021, Frances Tiafoe and coach Zack Evenden mutually agreed to part ways, leading to Wayne Ferreira becoming Tiafoe's primary coach.
+In July 2021, Frances Tiafoe and his coach Zack Evenden parted ways by mutual agreement, and Wayne Ferreira became his primary coach.

 November 1, 2021: Career-High Doubles Ranking

-In 2021, Tiafoe had one of his greatest career wins, beating world No. 4 Stefanos Tsitsipas in straight sets in the first round of Wimbledon.
+In 2021, Tiafoe defeated world No. 4 Stefanos Tsitsipas in the first round of Wimbledon, marking his first win against a top-5 player.

-On May 2, 2022, Frances Tiafoe reached the top 25 in world rankings after his performance at the Portugal Open where he reached the final.
+On May 2, 2022, Frances Tiafoe reached the top 25 in world rankings, marking a significant milestone in his career.

-After defeating Rafael Nadal and reaching the semifinals of the US Open in 2022, Frances Tiafoe attended a Maryland Terrapins Football game where he was honored for his accomplishments.
+After Frances Tiafoe defeated Rafael Nadal and reached the semifinals of the US Open in 2022, he attended a Maryland Terrapins Football game where he was honored for his accomplishments.

 2022: US Open Semifinals

-In 2022, Frances Tiafoe reached the semifinals of the US Open, marking his first Grand Slam tournament semifinal appearance.
+In 2022, Tiafoe reached the semifinals of the US Open, marking his first time reaching the semifinals of a Grand Slam tournament.

-In 2022, during the American Summer swing, Frances Tiafoe upset Andrey Rublev in Washington, marking his first top 10 win of the season and his first since 2022.
+In 2022, during the American Summer swing, Frances Tiafoe upset Andrey Rublev in Washington, marking his first top 10 win of the season.

-On April 10, 2023, Frances Tiafoe moved to world No. 11 after winning the U.S. Men's Clay Court Championships.
+On April 10, 2023, Frances Tiafoe moved to world No. 11 in the rankings after winning the U.S. Men's Clay Court Championships.

-On June 19, 2023, Frances Tiafoe reached his career-high singles ranking of world No. 10, becoming the first Sierra Leonean American man to be ranked in the top 10 by the ATP.
+On June 19, 2023, Frances Tiafoe reached his career-high ranking of world No. 10 in singles, becoming the first Sierra Leonean American man to be ranked in the top 10 by the ATP.

 2023: NBA Celebrity All-Star Game